• Skip to primary navigation

 Bok choy, ginger, garlic, and cilantro laying on a dark background.

-How to Make Mushroom Barley Soup
+How to Make It

 Slow Cooker Instructions

 Check it at 3 hours and carefully remove 1 cup of the broth from the pot.
 Put the reserved broth into a small bowl and let it cool down.
-Once cooled, add the miso paste and stir until it has dissolved into the liquid.
+Once cooled, add the miso and stir until it has dissolved into the liquid.

 If you're happy with the consistency and texture of the barely after 3 hours, add the cilantro, lemon juice, and miso paste mixture.
 Stir it in, garnish with green onions, and serve immediately.